Turks in Germany: German state data and estimates

+As of 31 December 2023, there were 1,514,805 people living in Germany who were born in Turkey, according to official figures from the Federal Statistical Office.

 The German state does not allow citizens to self-declare their identity; consequently, the statistics published in the official German census does not show data on ethnicity.
 According to the 2023 estimation, roughly 3 million German residents had a "migration background" from Turkey.

 Academic estimates

 Throughout the decades estimates by academics of the Turkish-German population have varied.
 In 1990, David Scott Bell et al. put it at between 2.5 million and 3 million Turks in Germany.
 A lower 1993 estimate by Stephen J. Blank et al. said there were 1.8 million Turks.
 The German Government's Special Commission on Integration Barbara John estimated that there were more than 3 million Turks, including third-generation descendants, and that 79,000 new babies were born each year within the community.
 The estimate of three million was also given by other scholars in the mid-1990s.
 A higher estimate of 4 million Turks (including three generations) was reported by John Pilger in 1993 and the Deutsches Orient-Institut in 1994.
 Moreover, Marilya Veteto-Conrad said that in the German capital there was already "over a million Turks in Berlin alone" in 1996.

 In 2003, Ina Kötter et al. said that there was "more than 4 million people of Turkish origin" in Germany; this has also been reiterated by other scholars.
 However, Michael Murphy Andregg said that by the 2000s "Germany was home to at least five million Turks"; various scholars have also given this estimate.
 Jytte Klausen cited German statistics in 2005 showing 2.4 million Turks, but acknowledged that unlike Catholics, Protestants, and Jews, the Turkish community cannot allocate their ethnic or religious identity in official counts.